ozywuli/ozywuli-home/source/blog/2017-11-05-how-to-rotate-a-video-with-after-affects.html.md

 ---
-title: How To Rotate A Video With After Affects
+title: How To Rotate A Video With After Effects
-slug: how-to-rotate-a-video-with-after-affects
+slug: how-to-rotate-a-video-with-after-effects
 date: 2017-11-05
 excerpt: Use After Effects to rotate a video
 ---